-Working closely with our Nursing & Midwifery and Pelvic Floor Rehabilitation Special Interest Groups, we have developed a fantastic program filled with up to date, evidence-based information about pelvic floor dysfunction, birth trauma, nursing and physiotherapy management, and the role of the multidisciplinary team.
-Over two days, the attendees will watch plenary sessions, lectures and round table discussions / debates, and participate in workshops and live panel discussions.
+Working closely with our Nursing & Midwifery and Pelvic Floor Rehabilitation Special Interest Groups, we developed a fantastic program filled with up to date, evidence-based information about pelvic floor dysfunction, birth trauma, nursing and physiotherapy management, and the role of the multidisciplinary team.
+Over two days, the attendees watched plenary sessions, lectures and round table discussions / debates, and participated in workshops and live panel discussions.

-After participating in this symposium, attendees will have a clear understanding of:
+After participating in this symposium, attendees gained a clear understanding of:

 - The long-term implications that birth trauma/pelvic floor dysfunction has on women's physical and emotional well being

 - Clinical practices that may reduce the risk of pelvic floor dysfunction and optimise post-partum outcomes

 - Strategies/ideas to enhance inter-disciplinary partnerships in local hospitals or clinics

 Angie Rantell, Chair of the Program Committee